dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 Markup:
 <a href="#" class="button {$modifiers}">Link</a> <- this markup may span multiple lines and is rendered into the stylesguide to demonstrate the style.
 A copy will be generated for each modifier, plus one for the 'default' state.

-:hover - Hover state (color change) <- this is a 'modifier' and its description .disabled - Dims the button to indicate it cannot be used. <- this is another 'modifier' and it's description
+.hover - Hover state (color change) <- this is a 'modifier' and its description, note that KSS can not demonstrate pseudo classes such as :hover
+.disabled - Dims the button to indicate it cannot be used. <- this is another 'modifier' and it's description

-Styleguide 1.1.0. <- index for generated TOC end KSS comment block -> */
+Styleguide 1.1. <- index for generated TOC, note that 0.0 is reserved for the 'About this guide' page end KSS comment block -> */

 .button {
   color: red;
   padding: 10px;
   border: 1px solid;
 }
 .button:hover,
-.button:focus {
+.button.hover {
 	color: green;
 }
 .button.disabled {
   color: grey;
   cursor: text;
 }
 ```